 Transportation: Rent a bicycle and be one with the locals, or buy a pass for the trams

-Thanks for reading my Amsterdam travel guide, I hope that Amsterdam exceeds your high expectations!
+Thanks for reading my weekend in Amsterdam travel guide, I hope that Amsterdam exceeds your high expectations!

 Like this post?
 Pin it to save it for later and share with others!